-Announced and unannounced drills of the fire alarm/evacuation system, College voice paging system, and WMCC Alerts emergency notification system are held semi-annually.
-Appropriate follow-through activities to assess and evaluate emergency plans capabilities are conducted; recommendations for improvement are made and implemented where appropriate.
+Announced and unannounced drills of the fire alarm/evacuation system, college voice paging system, and WMCC Alerts emergency notification system are held semi-annually, as planned by the safety committee.
+Appropriate follow-through activities to assess and evaluate emergency plan capabilities are conducted, and recommendations for improvement are made and implemented where appropriate.

-- Facility Fire Drills are held each of the fall and spring semesters.
-One drill each semester will be held during the day hours (between 8 a.m. and 3 p.m.); the other drill will be held during the evening/night hours (3:00 p.m. and 9 p.m.) - WMCC Alerts emergency notification system testing will be held once per semester: In October & February. - Voice Paging System is tested during college break periods or times when classes are not in session.
+- Fire drills are held each fall and spring semester.
+One drill each semester will be held during the daytime hours and the other drill will be held during the evening hours. - Active shooter drills are held each fall and spring semester with employees and students.
+One drill each semester will be held during the daytime hours and the other drill will be held during the evening hours. - Testing of the WMCC Alerts emergency notification system will take place once per semester: in October and in February. - The voice paging system is tested during college break periods or times when classes are not in session.

-Emergency Response & Evacuation Procedures
+Emergency Response and Evacuation Procedures

 If there is an immediate threat to the health or safety of students or employees occurring on campus, WMCC will follow its Emergency Notification Procedures.
-In this instance, WMCC is not required to issue a timely warning based on the same circumstances; however, WMCC will provide adequate follow-up information to the College community as needed.
+In this instance, WMCC is not required to issue a timely warning based on the same circumstances; however, WMCC will provide adequate follow-up information to the college community as needed.

-WMCC will, without delay and taking into account the safety of the College community, determine the content of the notification and initiate the notification system, unless issuing the notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+WMCC will, without delay and taking into account the safety of the college community, determine the content of the notification and initiate the notification system, unless issuing the notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.